Murders in Mexico, especially of women, grew during pandemic

 The department said the video was apparently filmed near the border of Jalisco and Guanajuato states and shows an “elite group” of cartel gunmen formed in 2019 who have been linked to an attack on police, but who have apparently not used the armored vehicles in combat or directly attacked federal forces.

 Many of the trucks have welded steel-plate armor, turrets and firing slots.
+Some were painted with the Jalisco cartel’s initials.

 The army said “the armament, the equipment and the vehicles used show an unlimited use of money earned from illegal activities.”
+While other drug cartels have posted videos displaying their impressive firepower in the past, the army said the group shown in the Jalisco tapes “is the only group of this type.”

 The department also suggested the Jalisco cartel may have been filmed that and another video “in response” to another drug gang leader’s suggestion that he might call on the Sinaloa cartel for help in fighting Jalisco.
 Jalisco is fighting the Santa Rosa de Lima gang for control of the central state of Guanajuato.